(Recasts to cite court rather than political candidate; adds drug pricing details, share price)

 By Maria Carolina Marcello and Gram Slattery

-BRASILIA/SAO PAULO, Sept 24 (Reuters) - A Brazilian court has stripped the patent protection of a Gilead Sciences Inc big-selling hepatitis C treatment in Brazil, paving the way for cheaper generics, a presidential candidate who pushed for the move said on Monday.
+BRASILIA/SAO PAULO, Sept 24 (Reuters) - A Brazilian court has stripped the patent protection of a Gilead Sciences Inc big-selling hepatitis C treatment in Brazil at the behest of a presidential candidate who pushed for the move, paving the way for cheaper generics.

 Sovaldi was the first of a new generation of drugs that are effectively a cure for the serious liver disease.
-But despite Sovaldi representing a major treatment advance, Gilead came under intense criticism for a price that initially came out to $1,000 a pill in the United States.
-Other nations, such as India, and consumer groups have also challenged the patents.
+But despite Sovaldi representing a major treatment advance, Gilead came under intense criticism for a price that initially came to $1,000 a pill in the United States.
+Other nations, such as India, and consumer groups have also challenged patents on the drug.

-According to local media, Farmanguinhos has proposed to Brazilian health officials producing a generic version of sofosbuvir for about a quarter of the price charged by the U.S. biotech company.
+According to local media, Farmanguinhos has proposed to Brazilian health officials producing a generic version of sofosbuvir for $8.50 per pill, about a quarter of the price charged by the U.S. biotech company in the South American country.

-Brazilian justice officials did not immediately respond to a request for comment on Monday.
-A representative for Gilead did not immediately return a call requesting comment.
+A representative for Gilead did not return calls requesting comment.

 The patent decision underscores how individual companies have been dragged into Brazil's volatile presidential campaign, with right-wing front-runner Jair Bolsonaro criticizing certain investments by Chinese firms, and investors girding for more intervention in state-controlled companies should a leftist win.